oracle/tribuo/docs/FAQs.md

 systems come from [OLCUT](https://github.com/oracle/olcut) (Oracle Labs Configuration and Utility Toolkit), a long lived internal library from Oracle Labs which has roots in the configuration system used in Sphinx4.
-OLCUT provides configuration files in multiple formats, and ways to operate on provenance in JSON format (other provenance file formats will be added in the future).
+OLCUT provides configuration files in multiple formats, and includes ways to operate on provenance in JSON format (other provenance file formats will be added in the future).

 ### What's the difference between configuration and provenance?

-In short, configuration is the parameter settings for an object (e.g. hyperparameters, data scaling, random seed), and provenance is the configuration plus information gathered from the specific run that created the model/dataset/evaluation (e.g. the number of features, the number of samples, the timestamp of the data file, the number of times that Trainer's RNG had been used).
+In short, the configuration sets the parameters for an object (e.g. hyperparameters, data scaling, and random seed).
+The provenance is the configuration plus the information gathered from the specific run that created the model/dataset/evaluation (e.g. the number of features, the number of samples, the timestamp of the data file, and the number of times that the Trainer's RNG has been used).

-Provenance is a superset of configuration, and you can convert a provenance object into configurations for all it's constituent parts, but you can't convert a configuration into a provenance without executing the code (e.g. loading the dataset, training the model) as otherwise it won't know the run-specific information.
+The provenance is a superset of configurations.
+You can convert a provenance object into a set of configurations, one for each of its constituent parts.
+In contrast, the configuration cannot be converted into a provenance without executing the code (e.g. loading the dataset or training the model) as otherwise it won't know the run-specific information.

 ### What's the difference between a DataSource and a Dataset?

-A `DataSource` does the inbound ETL step from the source data on disk or in a database.
-It's responsible for featurising the data (e.g. converting text into bigram counts), reading the ground truth outputs, and creating the `Example`s to contain the features and outputs.
-A `DataSource` can be lazy, it doesn't require that all the examples are in memory at once (though in practice many of the implementations do load in everything).
-A `Dataset` is something suitable for training a model, it has the full feature domain, the full output domain, keeps every training example in memory, and can be split into training and testing chunks in a repeatable way. `Dataset`s can also be transformed, e.g. rescaling the features to be between zero and one, and other operations which require using statistics of all the data.
-These transformations are recorded in the `Dataset` so they can be recovered via provenance or incorporated into a `TransformedModel` that applies the transformations to each input before prediction.
+A `DataSource` performs the inbound ETL step from the source data on disk or from a database.
+It's responsible for featurizing the data (e.g. converting text into bigram counts), reading the ground truth outputs, and creating the `Example`s to contain the features and outputs.
+A `DataSource` can be lazy;
+ it doesn't require that all examples be in memory at once (although in practice many of the implementations do load all of the examples).
+A `Dataset`, on the other hand, is something suitable for training a model.
+It has the full feature domain and the full output domain.
+It keeps every training example in memory and can be split into training and testing chunks in a repeatable way. `Dataset`s can also be transformed, e.g. rescaling the features to be between zero and one.
+They can perform operations which require using the statistics of all the data.
+These transformations and operations are recorded in the `Dataset` so that they can be recovered via provenance or incorporated into a `TransformedModel` that applies them to each input before prediction.

-### What's `Output.fullEquals` for?
+### What's the purpose of `Output.fullEquals`?

 The `Output.equals` and `Output.hashcode` methods are constrained to only look at the dimension labels.
 This means that two `Label`s can be compared